“I’m strong to the finish, ‘cause I eats me spinach…”

 After analyzing several markers of muscle damage and oxidative stress, researchers found that the group who took spinach supplements had lower levels of stress markers and muscle damage than the placebo group.
 The study suggests that daily supplementation of spinach has an alleviating affect on exercise-induced muscle stress.

-Although eating spinach and lettuce won’t cause a transformation like Popeye’s, it’s still a good idea to include plenty of nitrate-rich vegetables as part of a balanced diet.
+Although eating leafy greens won’t trigger a transformation like Popeye’s, it’s still a good idea to include plenty of nitrate-rich vegetables as part of a balanced diet.
 For vegetables rich in nitrates, consider recipes including spinach, arugula, butter leaf lettuce or beets.